Updated: Jun 6

 Before taking on a new commitment, consider whether you are really excited about it, and if you decide you aren't, then say no. However, being excited isn’t a good enough reason to say yes.
 Ask yourself, “Why am I excited?”
 If your answer involves extrinsic motivators like pay, promotions, and recognition, you may find the benefits to be short-lived.
 Conversely, if you are excited because the new opportunity will lead to positive emotions, engagement, meaning, or healthy relationships, then it’s likely you won’t regret spending time on such commitments.

 How you choose to spend your days is how you spend your life.
 When making the choice about how to spend your days, shifting your view of time from hours and days to months and years can improve your perspective.
-Let’s consider a two examples:
+Let’s consider two examples:

 You can spend time with people you are not fully committed to today or open yourself to building more meaningful relationships.